jordansbenjamin/Georgia-Restaurant_Project/readme.md

-# Georgia Restaurant - Project
+# Herly's Restaurant - Project

 ## Overview
 This project is simply a practice for me, mainly practicing my CSS and in this case specifically my SCSS skills.
 As I'll be using SCSS to style this fake restaurant web page project.